 In the United States, heart disease is the leading cause of death for both men and women.
-Stroke is the fourth leading cause of death in the United States.
+Stroke is the fifth leading cause of death in the United States.

 Take these preventive steps to stay healthy and ward off heart disease: